CUNYTechPrep/guides/install-pg-windows.md

 ## Download the installer

-There is an interactive installer for windows that will walk you through installation and setup.
+There is an interactive installer for Windows that will walk you through installation and setup.

 Download the installer here: https://www.postgresql.org/download/windows/